-TARDY Consequences:

-All tardies will be considered a step on the discipline plan.
+Tardy Consequences: All tardies will be considered a step on the discipline plan.
 Students reaching step 4, 7, 10, 14 will receive consequences defined in the discipline behavior plan.

-BULLYING

-defined (TEC 37.001, FO Legal): Bullying occurs when a student or group of students engages in written or verbal expressions or physical conduct that:
+BULLYING Defined (TEC 37.001, FO Legal): Bullying occurs when a student or group of students engages in written or verbal expressions or physical conduct that:

-- 1. will have the effect of physically harming a student, damaging a student's property, or placing a student in reasonable fear of harm to the student's person or of damage to the student's property; or - 2. is sufficiently severe, persistent, or pervasive that the action or threat creates an intimidating, threatening, or abusive educational environment for a student.
+1. Will have the effect of physically harming a student, damaging a student's property, or placing a student in reasonable fear of harm to the student's person or of damage to the student's property; or

+2. Is sufficiently severe, persistent, or pervasive that the action or threat creates an intimidating, threatening, or abusive educational environment for a student.

 Harassment: any physical or verbal abuse of a person because of his/her race, religion, age, gender, disability or any other legally protected status.
 Harassment can further be clarified as any conduct that creates significant anguish to another person, with the intent to bother, scare or emotionally abuse him/ her.
 Federal and state harassment laws have further outlined what does and does not constitute harassment for various situations.
 As a campus, we embody a culture of respect and civility.
-Our staff maintains a professional and positive rapport with our students as we are conscientious of our students' behavior on a daily basis through various means.
+Our staff maintains a professional and positive rapport with our students as we are conscientious of our students' behavior on a daily basis through various means

-- Consistent visibility by principals, counselors, staff, and resource officers - Most courses are grouped by grade levels which ensure age-appropriate material and classroom management - Involvement and programs through student organizations including Students Against Destructive Decisions (SADD), FCCLA, Band, Athletics, PALS, Key Club, Fellowship of Christian Athletes, and much more; ex.
-Hallway Heroes-sponsored by FCCLA; reporting of bullying is entered into a drawing and handled on a reward system - Daily support for students from outside agencies including SCADDA - Efficient electronic referral system for teachers to counselors (Identification and Report Counselor Hotline)
+- Consistent visibility by principals, counselors, staff and resource officers - Most courses are grouped by grade levels which ensure age-appropriate material and classroom management - Involvement and programs through student organizations including Student Council, Band, Athletics, Key Club, Fellowship of Christian Athletes, and many more - Daily support for students from outside agencies - Efficient electronic referral system for teachers to counselors (Identification and Report Counselor Hotline)

-Procedures in place for bullying, harassment and / or intimidation at LHS are as follows:
+Procedures in place for bullying, harassment and/or intimidation at LHS are as follows:

 - Students may report any incident to any staff member.
-It can be reported either verbally or written. - Parents may report an incident on their student's behalf by contacting the Principal, Assistant Principal, School Resource Officer, School Counselor, or Coaches. - Any staff member receiving a report or observing an incident will refer the report on to the campus principal, or their designee by the specified electronic system. - Involved individuals will be asked to complete a written confidential Student Report Form. - Investigation of each incident will be done by appropriate school personnel. - Appropriate consequences will be assigned ranging from verbal discussion and clarification to disciplinary actions as specified in the Student Discipline Plan.
+It can be reported either verbally or written. - Students may anonymously report incidents using STOPit. - Parents may report an incident on their student's behalf by contacting the Principal, Assistant Principal, School Resource Officer, School Counselor, or Coaches.

-COLLEGE VISITATION
+• Any staff member receiving a report or observing an incident will refer the report on to the campus principal, or their designee by the specified electronic system.

+• Involved individuals will be asked to complete a written confidential Student Report Form.

+• Investigation of each incident will be done by appropriate school personnel.

+• Appropriate consequences will be assigned ranging from verbal discussion and clarification to disciplinary actions as specified in the Student Discipline Plan.

-Junior and Senior students who meet the following criteria will be allowed to miss (1) school day to make one (1) college visit during the school year:
+COLLEGE VISITATION Juniors who meet the following criteria will be allowed to miss (1) school day to make (1) college visit during the school year.
+Seniors who meet the ${\ensuremath{10}}$ following criteria will be allowed to miss (2) school days to make (2) college visits.